shongi-org/shongi/README.md

 - Customer side
 - - Order Placed -> Order Confirmed
 - - Provider on their way -> Service Provided
+- When user tries to book an appointment

 Security Improvements -